vishal2github/noAdvancedJava/Theoretical_Notes/JDBC/JDBC.md

 + **ResultSet object**
   + Object of this interface is called 'resultset object'.
-  + Every resultset object maintains a cursor which is initially positioned just before the first record.
+  + Every resultset object maintains a cursor which is initially positioned just before the first record (at index -1).
+  + The program can call next() method of ResultSet interface to move cursor one position forward.
+Return type of next() method is 'boolean'.